 Explicit declaration of class affiliation

 In the (meta) table OBJECTCLASS, all class names (attribute CLASSNAME) of the schema are managed.
-The relation of the subclass to its parent class is represented via the attribute SUPERCLASS_ID in the subclass as a foreign key to the ID of the parent class (see ).
+The relation of the subclass to its parent class is represented via the attribute SUPERCLASS_ID in the subclass as a foreign key to the ID of the parent class (see Fehler!
+Verweisquelle konnte nicht gefunden werden.).

 The table OBJECTCLASS is used to efficiently determine the affiliation to a class in the superclass tables.
 In addition, the table CITYOBJECT contains the attribute OBJECTCLASS_ID which refers to the respective table OBJECTCLASS.
 This way, while looking at a tuple in CITYOBJECT, the subclass and – if needed – the name of the class can be determined directly.
 This mechanism has also been adopted in other tables that are used to store different CityGML features, e.g. THEMATIC_SURFACE (for all different BoundarySurfaces of a Building feature) or BUILDING_INSTALLATION (outer or interior) etc. Please consider that using CityGML ADEs could lead to additional OBJECTCLASS_IDs in this table (please also refer to 2.3.3.1 Metadata Model).